 The organs in the tummy (abdomen) are covered by a lining (membrane) called the peritoneum.
 It has an inner and outer layer.
 The inner layer covers the organs in the abdomen.
 The outer layer lines the abdominal wall.

 The peritoneum helps protect the organs in the abdomen and keeps them in place.
 When mesothelioma develops in the peritoneum, it causes the layers of the peritoneum to thicken.

-Your doctor may take a sample of this fluid to send to the laboratory, to see if it contains cancer cells.
+Mesothelioma cells can cause fluid to collect in the abdomen.
+This is called ascites.
+Your doctor may take a sample of this fluid to send to the laboratory, to see if it contains mesothelioma cells.
 This is called a peritoneal aspiration.

 You may have an ultrasound scan during the test.
 Ultrasound uses sound waves to build up a picture of the area.
 This helps guide the doctor to where the fluid is.
 Your doctor will give you a local anaesthetic to numb the area first.
 After this, they pass a needle through your skin into the fluid to take a sample.

 Below is a sample of the sources used in our mesothelioma information.
 If you would like more information about the sources we use, please contact us at email@example.com